 Is EDR overkill for a 10-person Dubai office?

-No - Microsoft Defender for Business at AED 12 per user per month covers 90 percent of EDR needs.
-Sophos Intercept X is AED 25 per user.
-The cost is trivial vs the typical AED 80,000 to AED 250,000 ransomware recovery.
+No - Microsoft Defender for Business at Request a quote per month covers 90 percent of EDR needs.
+Sophos Intercept X is Request a quote.
+The cost is trivial vs the typical Request a quote ransomware recovery.

 Do you offer SIEM / centralised logging for Dubai SMBs?